TUDelft-CITG/OpenTNSim/book/Intro_draft.rst

 events (incidents, low/high water extremes) and variants of the real world (possible changes to the waterway and/or its infrastructure).

-OpenTNSIm simulates vessels navigating (existing or planned) waterway networks.
+OpenTNSim simulates vessels navigating (existing or planned) waterway networks.
 Useful features are visualisation of sailed paths (route selection, traffic intensities, transport capacity), analysis of the behaviour and interaction of (random) generated vessels, integration of real-world data (water levels,